Iga Swiatek wins opener in Poland, stays undefeated on clay

-WARSAW, Poland – Top-ranked Iga Swiatek eased past Magdalena Frech 6-1, 6-2 at the Poland Open on Wednesday in her first tournament since her third-round exit at Wimbledon that ended her 37-match winning streak.
+WARSAW, Poland – Top-ranked Iga Swiatek eased past Magdalena Frech 6-1, 6-2 at the Poland Open in her first tournament since her third-round exit at Wimbledon that ended her 37-match winning streak.

 Swiatek’s homecoming victory extended her clay-court winning streak to 17 matches.
 The two-time French Open champion improved to 47-4 this season.